-In case Nginx server is still running, let's stop the Nginx service (
+In case the Nginx server is still running, let's stop the Nginx service (

 Purge the main Nginx packages: